denics/htpc-ansible/README.md

 * __Name Resolution__

     - Name resolution between services will be configured using ZeroConf/Bonjour.
-    - HTPC will be resolvable with `hostname.local`.
-Assuming the hostname of the HTPC is htpc, HTPCManager will be accessible with http://htpc.local/.
+    - HTPC will be resolvable with `hostname.lan`.
+Assuming the hostname of the HTPC is htpc, HTPCManager will be accessible with http://htpc.lan/.
 To enable ZeroConf/Bonjour on Windows, install [Bonjour Print Services for Windows](https://support.apple.com/kb/DL999?viewlocale=en_US&locale=en_US) ( See customisation part to change this behaviour )